Democrats cheer as Colorado voters hand wins to ballot measures, candidates backed by party | ANALYSIS

 Colorado’s blue wave echoed results across the country, from high-profile governors’ races and statewide contests to down-ballot elections that saw Democrats claim bigger-than-expected wins in Virginia, New Jersey, New York City, California, Georgia, Pennsylvania, Maine and Mississippi.

-According to early, preliminary results, Democrats and candidates and issues supported by the party nearly swept the table, from ousting incumbents to take the majority on the Aurora City Council and the Douglas County School Board to winning mayoral races in Centennial and Westminster.
+In Colordo, Democrats and candidates and issues supported by the party nearly swept the table, from ousting incumbents to taking the majority on the Aurora City Council and the Douglas County School Board to winning mayoral races in Centennial and Westminster, according to the preliminary results.
 In suburban Jefferson County, candidates supported by the teachers union carried all the races.

 At 9 a.m.
 Wednesday, Proposition LL, which allows the state to spend all the money it raises for the meal program under an earlier, voter-passed measure, was winning by a nearly 20-point margin.
 Support for its companion question, Proposition MM, which hikes taxes on Coloradans making over $300,000 a year in adjusted gross income, held a 16-point lead.